ananthakumaran/ananthakumaran.github.com/_posts/2011-06-09-jquery-documentation-inside-emacs.markdown

  jquery-doc-hash)
 {% endhighlight %}

-Now all i have to do is configure
+Now all I have to do is configure
 [auto complete](http://www.emacswiki.org/emacs/AutoComplete) to use this data and write some [code](https://github.com/ananthakumaran/jquery-doc.el) to display the